 In a footnote, the authors talk about a search they did on Twitter for “jury duty”:

 On February 15, 2012, the authors of this article conducted a general Twitter search for “jury duty.”
-In the hour preceding the search, there were more than 170 tweets referencing jury duty on Twitter, including such comments as, “Someone, pls take a bat & beat me senseless with it.
+In the hour preceding the search, there were over 170 tweets referencing jury duty on Twitter, including such comments as, “Someone, pls take a bat & beat me senseless with it.
 Why am I here yo!?!
 Jury duty is so cornyyyyyyyyyy,” “Anyone ever have to go for jury duty?
 Do they let you text and email etc from your phone while you wait?
 Any other helpful info,”and “Hes guilty…Jury Duty is honestly the biggest waste of time….”

 There are so many grounds for a mistrial that are sitting out there ripe for the picking on social media, that no lawyer will ever see.